 While on all my trips I tend to go as light as possible, I do take different gear based on the type of trip I am taking.

-For example, If I am taking The Former Wife (as of Sept 2012!) on a trip, I'll take the Lunar Duo, a canister stove and a thicker pad.
+For example, If I am taking a past partner (as of Sept 2012!) on a trip, I'll take the Lunar Duo, a canister stove and a thicker pad.
 Different trips do require different tools.

 I'd hate to take my minamalist solo pack on an overnight climbing trip but don't see the reason to take something that can haul a rope out for a casual overnighter in the Indian Peaks either. 🙂